w3c/trace-context/spec/20-http_header_format.md

 1. Trust and abuse
 2. Bug in caller
-3. Different load between caller service and callee service might force callee to down sample.
+3. Different load between caller service and callee service might force callee to downsample.

-You can find more in security section of this specification.
+You can find more in the section *Security considerations* of this specification.

 Like other fields, `trace-flags` is hex-encoded.
 For example, all `8` flags set would be `ff` and no flags set would be `00`.